 If you are not able to join you can: Visit the library or attend online events.
 Use a computer for a small fee, go to our charges & fees page for full details.

-While the New Central Library is being built The Local Studies Library is closed to visitors, but they are offering a remote research service, you can find out more on the Local Studies & Family History webpage and contact them by email.
+While the New Central Library is being built The Local Studies Library is closed to visitors, but they are offering a remote research service and some services are temporarily located at other libraries.
+You can find out more on the Local Studies & Family History webpage and contact them by email.